 - Aural rehabilitation, including auditory training and lip reading (speech reading) lessons

 Contact us to make an appointment or find a Scripps audiology location near you.
-A referral may be needed before making an appointment.
+In order to schedule an appointment, you will need a referral from your physician.
 Check with your insurance company before you call.